taehyeok-jang/cse6250-final-project/README.md

 Download [Drug-Drug Interactions dataset](https://www.dropbox.com/s/8os4pd2zmp2jemd/drug-DDI.csv?dl=0) and put drug-DDI.csv in ./data/

-## On-board the Project in Google Colab
+### On-board the Project in Google Colab

-To import the project in Google Colab, plz we recommend you to read below articles.
+To import the project in Google Colab, we recommend you to read below articles.

 - [Different Ways to Connect Google Drive to a Google Colab Notebook!
 (Part 1)](https://towardsdatascience.com/different-ways-to-connect-google-drive-to-a-google-colab-notebook-pt-1-de03433d2f7a)
 - [Different Ways to Connect Google Drive to a Google Colab Notebook!
 (Part 2)](https://towardsdatascience.com/different-ways-to-connect-google-drive-to-a-google-colab-notebook-part-2-b867786aed55)

-# Run the Code
+## Run the Code

-## Modify Project Path
+### Modify Project Path

 In the code, there are certain specified paths that currently access to our dedicated Google Drive directory.